 Practice a Relaxation Technique

 Many people tell me they can’t switch off their racing minds and therefore have trouble sleeping.
 Do some breathing exercises, restorative yoga or meditation to shift your brain into a more relaxed, receptive mode.
+(Try this yoga sequence to help you wind down.)

 Create a Regular Routine